Cherreads

 Mike Hayes had written the death of Batman seventeen times.

 Not the death—DC would never let him go that far—but the small deaths.
-The moment Bruce Wayne realised he'd failed Robin.
-The night he understood that no amount of planning could save everyone.
-The quiet scene in the Batcave where the world's greatest detective finally admitted he was just a man in a costume, pretending he could fix Gotham with his fists.
+The emotional deaths.
+The moment Bruce Wayne realised he'd failed Robin as he held his body in his arms.
+The night he understood that no amount of planning could save everyone after Joker finally completed his best joke.
+The quiet scene in the Batcave where the world's greatest detective finally realised he was going to be a father.
+The day Alfred died due to his mistake.

-Mike was very good at breaking heroes so they could rebuild themselves stronger.
+Mike was very good at writing heroes in a way so they could rebuild themselves stronger.
+Rise from the ashes.

 He was significantly less good at living his own life.

 At thirty-two, Mike had achieved what most comic writers only dreamed of: creative control, critical acclaim, and a salary that let him afford a beach-adjacent apartment in San Diego.
-His editor, Janet, liked to joke that he had "the Midas touch, but for character development."
-Fans dissected his runs with religious fervour.
+His editor, Janet, liked to joke that he had "the Midas touch when it came to writing comics.
+A pen with golden ink."
+Fans rushed to stores as soon as he released a new edition.
 His Batman had learned to trust again.
 His Spider-Man had found the balance between power and responsibility that had eluded the character for decades.
+It was the least he could do.

-"You don't write power-ups," a colleague had told him once.
+"You don't write stationary characters," a colleague had told him once.
 "You write growth.
 Trauma, resolve, purpose.
-You make us care about why they punch things, not just how hard."
+You make us care about them beyond their powers or cool costumes.
+You make them feel alive."

 Mike had smiled at the compliment, accepted the beer, and gone home alone to his apartment, where he'd reheated leftover Thai food and watched three episodes of a show he wasn't really paying attention to.